Skip to Content

 Geography – Teaching the World’s Countries To Young Children

-The Globe
+Step 1: The Globe

 First you need to make sure of the basics.

 Ensure your child is aware that the globe represents the planet we live on, earth.
-The vast blue area represents water and the other areas represent land.
+The vast blue area represents water, and the other areas represent land.

-Learning the Countries
+Step 4: Learning the Countries of the World

-A Country A Day Activity
+#2 – Country A Day Activity

 Using a globe, turn the globe while your child closes their eyes and blindly selects a country using their finger.